 In 2006, the Board of Regents changed the ABAC mission from a two-year college to a State College of the University System of Georgia, offering bachelor degrees in selected areas.
-ABAC offers bachelor degrees in Biology, Business and Economic Development, Diversified Agriculture, Natural Resource Management, Turfgrass and Golf Course Management, and Rural Studies.
-ABAC also offers associate of arts, associate of science, associate of fine arts and associate of applied science degrees.
-During the 2014 fall semester, ABAC enrolled 3,456 students from 151 Georgia counties, 17 states, and 26 countries.
+ABAC offers bachelor degrees in Agribusiness, Agricultural Communication, Agriculture, Agriculture Education, Biology, Business and Economic Development, Environmental Horticulture, History and Government, Natural Resource Management, Nursing, Rural Community Development, and Writing and Communication.
+ABAC also offers associate of arts, associate of science, associate of fine arts, and associate of applied science degrees.
 The college campus stretches over 516 acres of South Georgia countryside and includes the Georgia Museum of Agriculture and Historic Village.

-Recent figures show ABAC has a \$261 million economic impact on South Georgia by reaching thousands of constituents each year through academic, extracurricular, public service, economic development, and special services programs
+Recent figures show ABAC has a \$330 million economic impact on South Georgia by reaching thousands of constituents each year through academic, extracurricular, public service, economic development, and special services programs